FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 ---

-# Heritabtility
+# Heritability

 - Heritability analyses are designed to show that diseases, or phenotypes more generally, have a genetic basis.
-- Q: what proportion of the total phenotypic variation in a population can be attributed to genetic factors, as opposed to environmental or random factors.
+- Q: what proportion of the total phenotypic variation in a population can be attributed to genetic factors, as opposed to environmental or random factors?

 ---

-# Heritabtility
+# Heritability

 ![Sales Figure, w:1000](./images/heritability.png)